marifyo/fggcosha/_posts/2015-10-05-photo-search-sept-results.md

 </figure>
 {: .image-pull-left}

-Thanks again to everyone for your submissions!
+Thanks again to everyone for the submissions!

 *Note:* Submitted your picture yet?
 Head over to the Facebook Album [Road to LA 2016 - Photo Search: Alumnae GROUP of The Year](https://www.facebook.com/media/set/?set=oa.10152892392226244&type=1), upload and hashtag ‪#‎FGGCOPhotoSearch‬.
 {: .notice}